algorandfoundation/algokit-utils-py/docs/source/capabilities/algorand-client.md

 - To get intellisense on the params, use your IDE's intellisense keyboard shortcut (e.g. ctrl+space).
 - `TxnParams` is a union type that can be any of the Algorand transaction types, exact dataclasses can be imported from `algokit_utils`.
-- [`SendParams`](../autoapi/algokit_utils/models/transaction/SendParams.md) a typed dictionary exposing setting to apply during send operation.
+- {py:class}`algokit_utils.transactions.SendParams` a typed dictionary exposing setting to apply during send operation.
-- [`SendSingleTransactionResult`](../autoapi/algokit_utils/models/transaction/SendSingleTransactionResult.md) is all of the information that is relevant when [sending a single transaction to the network](./transaction.md#sending-a-transaction)
+- {py:class}`algokit_utils.transactions.SendSingleTransactionResult` is all of the information that is relevant when [sending a single transaction to the network](./transaction.md#transaction-results)

 Generally, the functions to immediately send a single transaction will emit log messages before and/or after sending the transaction.
 You can opt-out of this by sending `suppressLog: true`.